HER-Seg: Holistically Efficient Segmentation for High-Resolution Medical Images: Experiments

-\textbf{The Effectiveness of ECM-Decoder.} Furthermore, as illustrated in Table \ref{tab:5}, our proposed ECM-Decoder reduces GPU memory usage, FLOPs, and the number of parameters by $4.36\times$, $10.37\times$, and $1.58\times$ while achieving a significant Dice score improvement of 3.85\% compared to the classical U-shape decoder.
-Table \ref{tab:6} shows that by separately adding Pool $5\times5$, Pool $9\times9$ and Pool $13\times13$ operators, the performance of our HRMedSeg is improved with a slight FPS decrease, maintaining the efficiency.
-These comparisons demonstrate the high memory efficiency of our ECM-Decoder in high-resolution medical image segmentation.
+We further conduct ablation studies on the cross-scale decoding, as detailed in Table \ref{tab:8}.
+The baseline configuration without any multiscale meta-pooling operators achieves 86.96\%, 81.45\% and 81.26\% Dice on ISIC-2018, Synapse and CVC-ColonDB medical segmentation datasets, respectively, while maintaining the highest inference speed of 41.46 FPS.
+By separately adding Pool $5 \times 5$ ($P_1$), Pool $9 \times 9$ ($P_2$) and Pool $13 \times 13$ ($P_3$) operators, the performance of our HER-Seg is consistently improved with a slight FPS decrease, maintaining the efficiency of inference speed.
+These comparison results validate the design rationale of our ME-Decoder, demonstrating that cross-scale decoding effectively captures multi-level semantic information without the computational overhead associated with traditional hierarchical architectures, making it highly suitable for high-resolution medical image segmentation tasks and real-time clinical applications.